cfrg/draft-irtf-cfrg-frost/draft-irtf-cfrg-frost.md

     return signer_private_keys, vss_commitment
 ~~~

-It is assumed the dealer then sends one secret key share to each of the NUM_SIGNERS participants, along with `C`.
+It is assumed the dealer then sends one secret key share to each of the NUM_SIGNERS participants, along with `vss_commitment`.
-After receiving their secret key share and `C`, participants MUST abort if they do not have the same view of `C`.
+After receiving their secret key share and `vss_commitment`, participants MUST abort if they do not have the same view of `vss_commitment`.
-Otheriwise, each participant MUST perform `vss_verify(secret_key_share_i, C)`, and abort if the check fails.
+Otherwise, each participant MUST perform `vss_verify(secret_key_share_i, vss_commitment)`, and abort if the check fails.
 The trusted dealer MUST delete the secret_key and secret_key_shares upon completion.

 Use of this method for key generation requires a mutually authenticated secure channel